Lights up on Washington Heights, up at the break of day

 - Line-of-Sight Name: Usnavi.
 Overlaps with Who Names Their Kid "Dude"?.

 - Kissing In A Tree: In the song "Carnaval Del Barrio" in Act 2, Daniela asks Benny if he's "seen any horses, today", having heard that he and Nina "went for a roll in the hay".
 The whole cast then proceeds to sing said song.

 - Massive Multiplayer Ensemble Number: The opening (aptly titled "In the Heights"), "96,000", and "Blackout".

 - Mixed Ancestry: Carla"My mom is Dominican-Cuban/My dad is from Chile and PR which means/I'm Chiledominicarican/But I always say I'm from Queens."

 - Mood Whiplash: A few examples, the biggest being "Alabanza" following the peppy "Carnaval del Barrio".

-- Motor Mouth: Usnavi can sometimes be like this, especially in the "one dollar, two dollars..." part of the opening number.
+- Motor Mouth: As is to be expected in a score comprised mostly of rap songs.
+Usnavi is especially prone to this, such as the "one dollar, two dollars..." part of the opening number.

 - Overlaps with Sesquipedalian Loquaciousness to a minor extent.
 Usnavi has a noticeably greater vocabulary and can fire off complex metaphors off the top of his head, as seen when he tries to chat up a hot girl at the club.